Urine Drug Screening/Testing

 - Flex Link

 All Insured and Administrative Services Only (ASO) accounts are included.

-The Clinical Laboratory Improvement Amendment (CLIA) of 1988 was established to ensure the accuracy and reliability of laboratory testing.
+The Clinical Laboratory Improvement Amendment of 1988 (CLIA) was established to ensure the accuracy and reliability of laboratory testing.
 All facilities in the United States that perform laboratory testing on human specimens for health assessment or the diagnosis, prevention, or treatment of disease are regulated under the CLIA.
 Labs performing such tests must have a CLIA certificate, with the exception of certain CLIA waived tests which include test systems cleared by the FDA for home use and those tests approved for waiver under certain CLIA criteria.
 Horizon BCBSNJ follows guidance from the FDA and CMS regarding which tests may be performed in labs without CLIA certification.
-Claims for CLIA-waived tests should be submitted with the QW modifier as appropriate.
+Claims for CLIA-waived tests should be submitted with the QW modifier when appropriate.